Chocolate and gout are a perfect match…so much so that I believe medicinal-grade chocolate is an essential ingredient in an effective gout diet.

 And I speak from experience.
-I used to have one gout attack right after another . . . this went on relentlessly for YEARS.
-However, I have not had a single gout attack since the day I started eating high-quality chocolate at the recommended “therapeutic dose” of 3 times per day.
+I used to have one gout attack right after another…this went on relentlessly for YEARS.
+However, gout has become a thing of the past since the day I started eating high-quality chocolate at the recommended “therapeutic dose” of 3 times per day.

 But beware: Most chocolate is simply another “bad-for-you” candy that should be high on your list of foods to avoid with gout.
 The following data on “chocolate for gout relief” only applies to the highest quality chocolate, and I’ll show you below how to tell the difference.